 On these limestone rocks Brienne of Tarth bests Ser Loras of the flowers and is given a place in Renly’s Kingsguard as her reward.
 Catelyn Stark comes to negotiate with Renly Baratheon (now also calling himself King), on behalf of her son, Robb Stark, King in the North.

 What a finale, the Dark Hedges!
 You may have escaped the scheming and duplicity of the capital!
 However escaping by way of the “Kings Road” has it’s own dangers.
 Beware the “Grey Lady,” for in reality Melisandre has nothing on her!

 Also available is our fully guided Game of Thrones Filming Locations Tour combined with a 48 hour unlimited Hop-on / Hop-off Belfast City Sightseeing tour for just £35.00!

 This fantastic price gives you great value, and the freedom to travel on any date that suits you.
 When booking online, choose the date for your Game of Thrones Tour and then simply use your Belfast City Sightseeing tour ticket on any other day during your stay.

 You can even split up the two days of your Belfast City Sightseeing tour ticket either side of your Game of Thrones tour.

-This tour operates every Friday, Saturday and Sunday and is also available as a private tour for your group.
+Our daily tour operates 7 days per week and is also available as a private tour for smaller groups.
 For prices on private group tours simply give us a call on +44 (0)28 9031 0101 or email us at firstname.lastname@example.org

 Our coach tour is limited to 30 passengers per day allowing us to use a smaller coach to visit these intimate locations.
 Because of this we strongly recommend booking early to guarantee your seat.
 This is the ‘real’ Game of Thrones experience, don’t miss out, book online now!